apostrophecms/docs/docs/guide/server-events.md

 # Using server side events

-Apostrophe emits many sever-side events to allow project code and installed modules respond as needed.
-These range from start-up events to event triggered by normal editor actions.
+Apostrophe emits many sever-side events to allow project code and installed modules to respond as needed.
+These range from start-up events to events triggered by normal editor actions.
 For example, if we had a website to track ghost sightings, we could watch for new sighting submissions and respond by sending the location address to a mapping API for validation and additional location information.

 For a list of server-side events, see the [events reference page](/reference/server-events.md).

 ## The `handlers` module property

-Apostrophe modules have a dedicated function property to register event handles.
+Apostrophe modules have a dedicated function property to register event handlers.
 As a reminder, essentially all code in Apostrophe projects is a part of one module or another, whether custom or configuration of an installed module (including core modules).

 Any module can include a [`handlers` customization function](/reference/module-api/module-overview.md#handlers-self), which takes the module itself as an argument.
 This function returns an object whose keys are names of server-side events.
 Those event keys are assigned an object containing event handlers.